msft-teams/tools/TeamsSampleHub/README.md

 Please make sure to grant the admin consent for the required permissions.

-### Publish your Sample hub app to your Azure subscription using Visual Studio
+### Publish your Sample Hub to your Azure subscription using Visual Studio

 -   Download the Sample hub code from the repository and open in Visual studio explorer.